-7. Limitation of Liability - Funding for programs listed in this notice is contingent upon the availability of continuing Congressional appropriations.
+7. Limitation of Liability

+Funding for programs listed in this notice is contingent upon the availability of continuing Congressional appropriations.
 Applicants are hereby given notice that funds have not yet been appropriated for the programs listed in this notice.
-In no event will NOAA or the Department of Commerce be responsible for proposal preparation costs.
+NOAA or the Department of Commerce are not responsible for direct costs of proposal preparation.
 Publication of this announcement does not oblige NOAA to award any specific project or to obligate any available funds.